Lower Eyelid Surgery St. Louis - Lower Blepharoplasty Missouri

 Preparing for Surgery

-Dr. Cabbabe will ask that you refrain from taking any aspirin, plavix, Coumadin or any other type of blood thinner.
+Dr. Cabbabe will ask that you refrain from taking any aspirin, Plavix, Coumadin, ibuprofen or any other type of blood thinner.
 He will also ensure that your blood pressure has been properly controlled if you have high blood pressure.
-This operation can be done under general anesthesia or local anesthesia with sedation.
+On the morning of surgery, Dr. Cabbabe will precisely mark the planned incision lines.